daleao/sdv/ImmersiveFishPonds/README.md

 - Compatible with (and meant to be paired with) [Walk Of Life](https://www.nexusmods.com/stardewvalley/mods/8111).
 - Compatible with [Pond Painter](https://www.nexusmods.com/stardewvalley/mods/4703).
 - **Not** compatible with [Anything Pond](https://www.nexusmods.com/stardewvalley/mods/4702) or [Quality Fish Ponds](https://www.nexusmods.com/stardewvalley/mods/11021).
+- **Not** compatible with [Smaller Fish Ponds](https://www.nexusmods.com/stardewvalley/mods/7651)﻿ due to a bug in that mod which prevents Fish Wells from persisting mod data.
+-
 Should be fully compatible with multiplayer.

 ## Installation